 The Bull Case for Coinbase

-Coinbase is backed with investments by reputable funds within financial services, such as Cathie Wood’s Ark Invest and Andreesen Horowitz’s a16z.
+Coinbase is backed with investments by reputable funds within financial services, such as Andreessen Horowitz and Cathie Wood’s Ark Invest.
 Another good sign is its focus on new product development.
+And despite a very rocky 2022, shares are up 67% so far in 2023.

-Coinbase also improves business customer experience by introducing Coinbase Intelligence.
+Coinbase improved its business customer experience by introducing Coinbase Intelligence.
 This includes its Know Your Transaction initiatives designed to analyze millions of transactions to assess risk.
 This compliance angle is more important than ever, as many crypto institutions have begun facing liquidity issues in this bear market.

-Finally, Coinbase acquired a crypto infrastructure company, Bison Trails, in 2021, which is a part of its effort to build Coinbase Cloud.
+Coinbase acquired a crypto infrastructure company, Bison Trails, in 2021, as part of its effort to build Coinbase Cloud.
 This signals the company’s intent to grab a slice of the pie that is cloud services, which has been highly profitable for tech leader Amazon Web Services.

 The Bear Case for Coinbase

 It’s clear that Coinbase is suffering right along with the cryptocurrency market itself.
-Some Wall Street analysts have price targets as low as $42, representing a more than 50% projected loss from current levels, even after the stock has dropped over 63% year to date.
-If the company continues to come up short on the revenue and earnings front, the stock may very well continue to trade down.
+Shares are down over 72% for the year.
+If the company continues to come up short on the revenue and earnings front — which is not unlikely given reduced trade volumes resulting from the bear market and a possibly saturated U.S. market — the stock may very well continue to trade down.

 The company itself seems to understand that its primary market is shrinking.
-To help stave off losses, Coinbase CEO Brian Armstrong announced in June 2022 that the company would be laying off 18% of its full-time workers.
+To help stave off losses, Armstrong announced in June 2022 that the company would be laying off 18% of its full-time workers.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.